Yogibliz/Yogibliz/README.md

 ### Student at Linköping University (Bachelors degree in Innovative Programming)

-- 🌱 I'm currently learning **about System Administration, Compilers, Interpreters and Rust**
+- 🌱 I'm currently learning **about System Administration, Data-security and Rust**

 - 👯 I'm looking to collaborate on **open source project I use or find useful :)**